RyankTheDS/DWH/README.md

   <li>Business Intelligence Reports</li>
 </ul>

 If you are interested in the documentation, you may refer to the pdf report that was uploaded into this repository.
 You will find the star schema in it.
+The outputs of the SQL queries and visualisations from Microsoft Excel can be found in there as well.